alexerlandsson/macos-darkmode-syntax/README.md

 # macos-darkmode-syntax

-Atom syntax theme to resemble the macOS dark mode design.
+This is an Atom syntax theme using the same syntax colors as Chrome DevTools in dark mode with the background color of macOS dark mode.